bios62/notechws/labs/lab2.md

 ## Step 6

-We actually need to train the model - once more, now including the celsius column/attribute/feature.
+We actually need to train the model - once more, now including the Celsius column/attribute/feature.

 All you have to do is repeat step 3.